raybrowndev/ai-game-fact/README.md

 ---

 ## 🌟 Description
-The Quote Generator is an interactive web application designed to provide users with **fun fact about the history of retro gaming**.
-It leverages artificial intelligence to craft unique, meaningful quotes on every request.
+The Fact Generator is an interactive web application designed to provide users with **fun fact about the history of retro gaming**.
+It leverages artificial intelligence to craft unique, gane facts.
 Here's what the app does:

 - **Dynamic Quote Generation**:
-   - Each visit or interaction with the app prompts the OpenAI API to generate a fresh Islamic quote.
+   - Each visit or interaction with the app prompts the OpenAI API to generate a fresh game fact quote.
-   - Quotes are designed to be thought-provoking and aligned with Islamic teachings and values.
+   - Ther fun facts are designed to show fun facts about retro games.

 - **User-Friendly Interface**:
    - A clean and simple interface ensures the focus remains on the quotes.